 - Chicken thighs are a budget-friendly meal.

 If chicken breasts are what you have on hand, try my favorite Baked Chicken Breast recipe.
 It’s my simple method for cooking tender, juicy chicken breasts in the oven!

 How do you make chicken thighs crispy in the oven?
 There are a few secrets to crispy chicken thighs.
 First, it’s essential that you pat the chicken dry before rubbing it with the seasonings.
 Just use a paper towel to pat off any excess moisture.
-This will ensure that your chicken gets a good sear and crisps when it hits the hot oven.
+This will ensure that your chicken gets crispy in the hot oven.
 Rubbing some olive oil over the chicken also helps it to crisp, as does baking it at a high temperature.
 You can broil the chicken for a few minutes after it bakes, but I find that my chicken crisps enough without broiling.

 Should you bake boneless skinless chicken thighs or bone in with skin?
 For this recipe, I prefer to use bone in skin on chicken thighs.
 The bone in thighs turn out juicier and the skin gets extra crispy as it bakes.
 You can certainly use boneless skinless chicken thighs in this recipe.

 How long do you cook chicken thighs in the oven and at what temperature?
 Bake your chicken thighs at 400 degrees for 30-45 minutes.
 If using boneless chicken thighs bake about 10 minutes less.
 You want the internal temperature of your chicken to reach at least 165° F when measured with an instant-read thermometer.
 Be sure to insert the thermometer into the thickest part of the chicken thigh, and don’t let it touch the bone.